mvd3/ss/README.md

 This is a project that I did for my exam.
-It's a chain of tools for assembling, linking and emulating code for an simplified computer system.
+It's a chain of tools for assembling, linking and emulating code for a simplified computer system.

 zadatak1 -> Assembler